2.4L Ecotec Oil Consumption – Causes & Solutions

 2.4L Ecotec Oil Consumption Fixes

 Due to the fact that the 2.4L Ecotec oil consumption issue is caused by a problem with the piston rings, there isn’t an immediate or easy solution to the problem.
 The problem is easier to solve if the oil consumption issue is caused by a clogged PCV system.
-Unfortunately, if your GM 2.4L I4 has excessive oil blow-by from damage piston rings, the only solution is to replace them.
+Unfortunately, if your GM 2.4L I4 has excessive oil blow-by from damaged piston rings, the only solution is to replace them.
 This can be a timely and expensive job that can be straining on the wallet.

-Even more unfortunate is GM’s lack of recognition or sympathy for the clear design flaw.
-Despite piston ring failure and massive oil consumption on thousands of vehicles, mainly the Chevy Malibu and GMC Terrain, GM has not issued any recalls or free repairs for affected vehicles.
-Some GM dealers would even refuse to over the issue under warranty.
 This has led to a large 2.4L Ecotec oil consumption lawsuit that continues to this day.
 If you have been affected by this issue, it is a good idea to get on board the class action lawsuit.
 GM was recently sued over a nearly identical issue with the Vortec 5300 V8 engine.
 The class members received a $102.6 million payout.

 Cleaning 2.4L Ecotec PCV Breather Hole

 If you discover that your 2.4L Ecotec’s oil consumption isn’t caused by worn piston rings, you’re in luck.
 While there are other reasons for the engine to be losing coolant, a clogged PCV breather hole is the next most common cause.
 Luckily, this one is relatively easy and inexpensive to solve.
-Ultimately, you’ll need to remove the 2.4L I4’s intake manifold which will give you access to the PCV breather orifice.
+Ultimately, you’ll need to remove the intake manifold which will give you access to the PCV breather orifice.
 This is generally where the PCV system gets clogged, causing issues down the line.

-Cleaning out the 2.4L Ecotec PCV breather orifice is pretty straightforward.
+Cleaning out the PCV breather orifice is pretty straightforward.
 You’ll simply need a pick, flathead screwdriver, or similar utensil to scrape any debris out of the orifice.
 Once the hole is free of debris, you can use throttle body cleaner to spray it clean.
 Then wipe down the hole and intake manifold mating surface to ensure everything is free of debris.
 Dielectric grease can also be applied to the gaskets to increase their longevity.

 If you are interested in cleaning your 2.4L Ecotec’s PCV breather yourself, check out this video that walks you through the entire process.